The Birken Law site strives to make the domain more accessible to those with hearing, vision or motor impairments.

-In the development of the Birken Law website, we worked towards adding a significant number of accessibility features.
+In the development of the Birken Law website, we work towards adding a significant number of accessibility features.
 These features complement the use of assistive technologies and help make the site usable to the broadest possible audience, with or without disabilities.

 Users of the JAWS screen reader: Please be aware that JAWS is designed to work best with a Microsoft broswer.
 If you are using JAWS but have selected to use another browser, JAWS may not be able to take advantage of the accessibility features provided within this application.